jina-ai/career/README.md

 ### A Good Starting Point

-So where should you start to work on?
+So what should you start to work on?
 Here are some good examples:
 - Port an executor to Jina Hub;
 - Add an example built on Jina to our tutorial section;
 - Solve a bug/feature request listed in the issues;
 - Improve the documentations.

+You are of couse not limited to this, choose your unique perspective and surprise us!

 ### Don’t Over-Engineering